yaooqinn/spark-authorizer/docs/install_plugin.md

 ## Configuring Ranger for Apache Spark

-Fisrtly, add the following configurations in `hive-site.xml` to enable Ranger Authorization.
+Firstly, add the following configurations in `hive-site.xml` to enable Ranger Authorization.

 ```
 <property>